Concrete Bag Calculator

-Fast, simple estimates for 40, 50, 60, and 80 lb bags.
-Enter a slab or post hole—or just a volume—and get bags, weight, water, and cost.
+Fast estimates for 40, 50, 60, and 80 lb bags.
+Enter a slab, post holes, or a volume and get bags, weight, water, and optional cost.

 Common thickness: patios 4", driveways 4–6".